July 2, 2026, 2:55 pm | Read time: 3 minutes

 Could It Outrun a Jogger?

-At least for the first few meters, probably yes.
-With a top speed of nearly 13 kilometers per hour, the Australian Jungle Huntsman would be faster than many people during a casual jog.
+At least over the first few meters, probably yes.
+With a peak speed of nearly 13 kilometers per hour, the Australian Jungle Huntsman would be faster than many people during a casual jog.
 However, the researchers only examined the animals’ maximum speed–not how long they can maintain this pace.
-Therefore, it remains unclear who would win a longer race.
+Therefore, it’s unclear who would win a longer race.

 The Largest Spider Speed Study to Date

-For their study, researchers from the University of Greifswald and Imperial College London compiled the most comprehensive dataset on spider running speed to date.
-Data from 258 species from 64 of the 139 currently known spider families were included in the analysis.
-Of these, the scientists examined 236 specimens from 162 species themselves.
-These measurements were supplemented by previously published data from 96 other species.
+For their study, researchers from the University of Greifswald and Imperial College London compiled the most comprehensive dataset on spider running speeds to date.
+Data from 258 species from 64 of the 139 known spider families were included in the analysis.
+The scientists examined 236 specimens from 162 species themselves, supplemented by previously published data from 96 other species.

-The animals came from the UK, Australia, North America, and Southern Europe, as well as partially from terrariums.
+The spiders came from the UK, Australia, North America, and Southern Europe, as well as some from terrariums.
 Before each trial, the spiders were weighed and then allowed to run over graph paper.
 High-speed cameras recorded their movements.

 Tiger – 7 Fascinating Facts About the World’s Largest Big Cat